colla00/Python-60-Days-of-Coding/README.md

 33. Write a test case for a function that checks if a number is prime.
 34. Write a Python program to merge two dictionaries.
 35. Write a simple unit test for a function that adds two numbers.
+36. Write a Python program to check if two strings are anagrams.